saishyam43-oss/b2b-uplift-targeting-policy/README.md

 * **Conservative Bias:** The policy targeted only **45.9%** of the "Persuadables."
     * *Insight:* The system accepts missing some opportunities (False Negatives) to ensure it never causes harm (False Positives).
 * **Lost Cause Filtering:** **59.4%** of "Lost Causes" were correctly suppressed, preventing wasted effort on customers who are resistant to intervention.

+*This project is a decision system that translates causal estimates into deployable business policy with explicit risk controls.*

 ---

 ## 📌 Consolidated Insights & Recommendations